novaspirit/pi-hosted/docs/macvlan_setup.md

     post-up ip route add 192.168.0.30/32 dev macvlan-lan
 ```

+You can change `macvlan-lan` name to anything you like, change `eth0` to the interface you're using and adjust all IPs accordingly.
 My file looks like this:

 ```text
 iface eth0 inet static